Managing Firmware Upgrades

 - Select Organization > Monitor > Firmware upgrades > Schedule Upgrades.
 From here you can select an individual or many networks within your organization

 - Select the Target firmware version you are trying to upgrade to from the drop-down menu.
 In this case, because we are upgrading from MS 9.27 we must upgrade to MS 10.35 first.
-Note that the latest stable is not a selectable option and won't be until you upgrade to the required intermediary firmware version.
-This is a prime example of a firmware barrier
+Note that the latest stable is not a selectable option and will not be until the device(s) are upgraded to the required intermediary firmware version.

 - After the first upgrade has completed, repeat steps 1-3 to perform the second half of the upgrade from your intermediary version to your target version.